valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 A Lidar sensors is  device that is able to measure the obstacle distances at 360º around the robot.

 He is sending 720 laser beams (2 beams/degree) and measures the distance each laser beam finds an obstacle.
 He is able to measure from 12cm to 10m.
-The used Lidar sensor is a 360º RPLidar A1M8 (https://www.robotshop.com/es/es/rplidar-a1m8-kit-desarrollo-escaner-laser-360-grados.html)
+The used Lidar sensor is a 360º RPLidar A1M8.
+[RPLidar in RoboShop](https://www.robotshop.com/es/es/rplidar-a1m8-kit-desarrollo-escaner-laser-360-grados.html)

 This lidar is simulated in URDF model as:
 - link with the visual, collision and inertial properties